The Thursday Murder Club (film): Plot

 At the Coopers Chase retirement village, psychiatrist Ibrahim Arif, former trade union leader Ron Ritchie, and mysterious Elizabeth Best are members of the Thursday Murder Club (TMC), which meets weekly to discuss cold cases.
 They are soon joined by Joyce, a retired nurse and new resident, whose medical knowledge proves useful.

 The group currently is investigating a case once handled by Detective Inspector Penny Gray in 1973, who was a member of the club and now comatose in Cooper Chase's hospice, involving the unsolved murder of Angela Hughes.
 Police Constable Donna De Freitas, recently transferred from London, visits the village and strikes up a friendship with the TMC.
 She confides that her work feels tedious, so the club eagerly draws her into their investigations.

 Meanwhile, conflict brews over plans to redevelop Coopers Chase into luxury flats.
 One of the owners, Ian Ventham, pushes the project forward, while his partner Tony Curran opposes it, promising the residents that he will block the sale.
 Shortly afterwards, Tony is murdered in his own home, his house ransacked and the weapon missing.

 The TMC resolve to investigate.
-With Donna's help, they learn that local crime boss Bobby Tanner is secretly involved in the business but has long been thought to be dead after disappearing a few years earlier, and that Ron's son Jason once worked with Tony.
+With Donna's help, they learn that local crime boss Bobby Tanner is secretly involved in the business but has long been thought to be dead after disappearing a few years earlier and that Ron's son Jason once worked with Tony.
 Suspicion briefly falls on Ian, but he is soon ruled out.
-During a residents' protest, Ian himself collapses and dies from a fentanyl overdose, leaving Tanner the sole owner.
+During a residents' protest, Ian himself collapses and dies from a fentanyl overdose, leaving Tanner the apparent sole owner.
 Jason is arrested, though the evidence against him proves weak.